-- We want a nice scientific discussion about each paper - → Requires active participation, not just listening - What's to be discussed (examples): - What is still unclear? (might not be the fault of the presenter but the paper) - What are the highlights of the paper? - What are (possibly hidden) shortcomings of the approach? - Are there better alternatives? - Which successive work could make sense?
+- This seminar is designed to be scientifically interesting - Selected papers that have been published within the last few months - Open discussion about the paper - What's to be discussed (examples): - What is still unclear? (might not be the fault of the presenter but the paper) - Is this paper a valuable contribution?
+Why?
+Why not? - What are the shortcomings of the approach? - Which successive work could make sense?